 Banksy is the most well known street artist of all time and one of the most well known artists of our generation.
 Not much is known about Banksy except that he’s from Bristol where his pieces started appearing in the 1990s.
 There’s a huge amount of interest in Banksy’s art and people are always curious about where to find his pieces.
-This article will highlight some of his pieces in London specifically with a detailed location and exact information on where to find the Banksy London locations.
+Although he’s popped up around the world and created pieces in many different countries, this article will highlight some of his pieces in London specifically with a detailed location and exact information on where to find the piece so do read on for all the Banksy London locations.
+The Banksy London pieces are well known but as you’d expect with any street art, they do get damaged and removed.
+At the bottom of the article there’s a section on some of the more well known-pieces that have been removed.

 Who is Banksy?